mverschu/GrizzlyTunnel/README.md

 # GrizzlyTunnel

-This script is designed to set up TUN/TAP adapters and routes for creating a VPN-like network connection between a controlled system and a compromised system.
+This script is designed to set up TUN adapters and routes for creating a VPN-like network connection between a controlled system and a compromised system.
 It simplifies the process of configuring network routes and adapters on both systems.
-The controlled system and compromised system can communicate with each other through the created TUN/TAP adapters and specified routes.
+The controlled system and compromised system can communicate with each other through the created TUN adapters and specified routes.

 ## Table of Contents